A modern Polygraph Machine

 - Specific investigations.
 To identify the perpetrators of particular incidents, such as theft (of cash, property or information) and marital infidelity.

-Nationwide Investigations Group emphasize that the Polygraph is often used to confirm innocence rather than to establish guilt.
+Nationwide Investigations Group emphasise that the Polygraph is often used to confirm innocence rather than to establish guilt.
 If a loss has occurred, pressure is inevitably imposed on innocent parties and the Polygraph can help to dispel the unpleasant aura of suspicion which can surround such an incident.